-1. Introduction
+1 Introduction

-In this paper we consider an elastic manifold in a random potential, as a prototype for strongly disordered systems.
-Since for all these systems temperature is irrelevant, we will consider temperature as zero.
-The systems we have in mind are domain walls in dirty magnets, contact lines, charge density waves, vortex lattices, to just mention a few.
+In these proceedings we consider an elastic manifold in a random potential, as prototype for strongly disordered systems.
+Since for all these systems temperature is irrelevant, we will only treat zero temperature.
+The kind of systems we have in mind are domain walls in dirty magnets, contact lines, charge density waves, vortex lattices, to just mention a few.
 These results were obtained in collaboration with Pierre Le Doussal [1-11].
-For lack of space we restrict our discussion to equilibrium.
-Complementary material, especially for the depinning, can be found in an earlier review [12].
+For lack of space we restrict our discussion to the equilibrium.
+Complementary material, especially for the depinning, can be found in the earlier review [12].

-2. Physical realizations, model and observables
+2 Physical realizations, model and observables

 The simplest experimental realization is an Ising magnet.
-Imposing boundary conditions with all spins up at the upper boundary and all spins down at the lower boundary (see figure 1), at low temperatures, a domain wall separates a region with spin up from a region with spin down.
+Imposing boundary conditions with all spins up at the upper and all spins down at the lower boundary (see figure 1), at low temperatures, a domain wall separates a region with spin up from a region with spin down.
 In a pure system at temperature T = 0, this domain wall is completely flat.
 Disorder can deform the domain wall, making it eventually rough again.
-Figure 1 shows how the domain wall is described by a displacement field u(x).
-Another example is the contact line of water (or liquid helium) wetting a rough substrate.
+Figure 1 shows, how the domain wall is described by a displacement field u(x).
+Another example is the contact line of water (or liquid Helium), wetting a rough substrate.
 A realization with a 2-parameter displacement field $\vec{u}(\vec{x})$ is the deformation of a vortex lattice: the position of each vortex is deformed from \vec{x} to $\vec{x} + \vec{u}(\vec{x})$.
-A three-dimensional example is the charge density wave.
+A 3-dimensional example are charge density waves.